Morocco honeymoon itinerary: the ideal escape in 2024.

 The one trip you will remember for the rest of your marriage.
 Why Morocco ?
 Riads straight out of 1001 nights.
 A small plane ride to land you next to the Sahara.
 Tea with the nomads.
 A lunch on top of the dunes just you, your loved one and your private butler.
 More than mere glamping.
 Village markets and secret kasbahs.
-Romance complimented by authenticity- that's our idea of a honeymoon in Morocco.
-Picture yourselves watching sunrise over the Sahara dunes: there's no better place to forget all about travel bans, mask wearing or loosing someone close.
+Romance complimented by authenticity- that’s our idea of a honeymoon in Morocco.
+Picture yourselves watching sunrise over the Sahara dunes.

-Our idea of a honeymoon tour in Morocco doesn't follow a set itinerary.
+Our idea of a honeymoon tour in Morocco doesn’t have to follow a set itinerary.
 Think of it rather as connecting different private local experiences and encounters with secret, intimate, authentic accommodations, within your budget and time available.
 Naturally, we offer a few sample itineraries on our website, to help set some kind of initial structure.
 Yet, for such a special occasion, why not tailor and customize each and every detail ?
 While favoring the privacy, remoteness and unique local experiences ?
+Request your own quote here.